 Using a Map and Compass is simple, I have included below what I believe are the 10 most important things to learn

 The British Mountaineering Club are introducing a new 2 day more ‘official’ navigation skills course which looks excellent but may not be everyone’s cup of tea.
 All navigation training is good as far as I am concerned but I would always stick to one where the trainer is properly qualified, the best of which is the Mountain Leader qualification.

 New on the Site: I have tried to make finding walkers’ accommodation on the website easier.
-This has been done (with the able assistance of Helen at Mouse Will Play) by adding a filter to the main accommodation page (Dales example).
+This has been done by adding a filter to the main accommodation page.
 These places on the site are all great for walkers, welcome walkers and that is why they are featured.
 Have a look!

 Most Popular Blogs

 Favourite 10 Mountains in Britain.
 A list and why I like them.

 Wet weather walking .
 Some tips to make a walk in the wet fun.